 Your Messy Dorm Room Affects Your Brain

-Aside from social isolation, clutter has a measurable effect on our mental health.
+Clutter also has a measurable effect on our mental health.
 Clutter can make us feel stressed, anxious, and depressed.
 A research paper in 2009 found that the levels of the stress hormone cortisol were higher in those whose home environment was cluttered.
 That shows that clutter stresses your body out, even if you know it or not!

 Your Messy Dorm Room Affects Your Body

-How To Clean a Dorm Room
+How to Clean a Dorm Room

 Talk to Your Roommate